dafny-lang/dafny/Docs/Compilation/ReferenceTypes.md

 the RHS a `const` declaration.
 That is probably a bug.
 If this changes, then method `d` in the companion class also needs to take type-descriptor parameters.

+Note: Evidently, a `const` without a RHS in a trait is not allowed to be overridden (to be given a RHS).
+That restriction was probably necessary under the previous encoding, but it isn't anymore.
+It would be good to remove this restriction.

 ## C#

 C# supports _properties_.
 Such a property is a pair of methods: a getter and a(n optional) setter.